Reading Time: 2 minutes

-The first thing that happens when meth is used occurs from a flood of dopamine in the brain producing an intense euphoria or “rush”.
-As the dopamine attaches to various dopamine receptors, the CNS is stimulated and dramatically increases the heart rate, blood pressure, and respiration.
-Body temperature becomes elevated and the user feels energetic and pulsating senses throughout their body.
-This can last up to 30 minutes depending on the user, their frequency of use, method of use, and amount of meth consumed.
+As soon as meth is consumed, a flood of dopamine rushes to the brain created intense euphoria.
+As the dopamine attaches to various receptors, heart rate, blood pressure, and respiration increase.
+Body temperature becomes elevated, and the user will feel energetic throughout their body.
+This can last up to 30 minutes depending on the user, method of use, and the amount of meth consumed.